electron/website/blog/electron-37-0.md

 }
 ```

 Unlike the traditional `border-radius` which creates quarter-circle corners, this new property generates a more sophisticated curve that smoothly transitions from the straight edges.
-The curvature of a squircle's permiter is continuous, whereas a rounded square's is not (Furse, 2018).
+This is known as a Squircle: [the curvature of a squircle's perimiter is continuous, whereas a rounded square's is not](https://www.figma.com/blog/desperately-seeking-squircles/).
 You can adjust the smoothness from 0% to 100%, or use `system-ui` to automatically match the operating system's style.
 This subtle but impactful design enhancement affects borders, outlines, and shadows, helping your app feel more native and polished.

+> [!NOTE]
-> **Note:** Read more about [@clavin](https://github.com/clavin)'s squircle [RFC here](https://github.com/electron/rfcs/blob/main/text/0012-corner-smoothing.md).
+> Read more about [@clavin](https://github.com/clavin)'s squircle [RFC here](https://github.com/electron/rfcs/blob/main/text/0012-corner-smoothing.md).
 The document goes over guide and reference-level explanations in more detail.
 >
 > Still wondering what a Squircle is?
 You can read more about Squircle design in Daniel Furse's blog post, ["Desperately seeking squircles"](https://www.figma.com/blog/desperately-seeking-squircles/).
 >